INLNA Artist Residency Award Information & Criteria

 Purpose The award recognizes the literary importance of Icelandic poet Stephan G. Stephansson and his role in furthering the arts in both Iceland and Canada.
 It is in keeping with the mission of each organization: (1) SGSIS’s mission to build a vibrant rural community and enrich the cultural tapestry of Alberta and Canada.
 (2) The INLNA’s mission to sustain the kinship between its Canadian, American, and Icelandic members as well as North Americans interested in Iceland.

-Amount of Award Financial support from the INLNA totalling $3,000 will be awarded to up to three artists per year based on their eligibility.
+Amount of Award Financial support from the INLNA in the amount of $3,000 will be awarded to up to three artists per year based on their eligibility.
 The number of awards, the amount of each award, and the length of the stay will be determined based on the applications received.
-The financial award is intended to cover the rent costs during the residency, depending on the length of the residency.
-All costs, including rent over and above the amount of the award; transportation to, from and within Markerville; food, toiletries, and other essentials; artist’s supplies, etc., are the responsibility of the artist-in-residence.
+The financial award will be used exclusively for the purpose of supporting artists staying in the Buttermaker's House during an artist residency, including rent, transportation, food and other essentials, and artist's supplies.

 Eligibility